Small Houses in Multiple Occupation

 The following documents are available to give you more information about the Article 4 direction:

-- Policy CP21 of the Submission Brighton and Hove City Plan Part One addresses proposals for new HMOs.
+- Policy CP21 of the Adopted Brighton and Hove City Plan Part One addresses proposals for new HMOs.

 - There are two types of licensing for Houses in Multiple Occupation (HMOs) in Brighton & Hove and further information can be found where a register of HMO licenses is also available to view.